saurabh1088/notes/iOS/QnA/QnA1.md

 - Handling user interaction events
 - Resizing views and managing layout
 - Coordinating with other objects and other viewcontrollers in app
+- Performing segues and navigating to other viewcontrollers

 ### UIViewController as responder